-This travel course combines natural science, law and policy and is led by Daniel Suman who holds a law degree from UC Berkeley and is a Professor of Marine Affairs and Policy at UM's Rosenstiel School of Marine and Atmospheric Science and an Adjunct Professor at Miami Law.
+This travel course combines natural science, law and policy and was led by Daniel Suman who holds a law degree from UC Berkeley and is a Professor of Marine Affairs and Policy at UM's Rosenstiel School of Marine and Atmospheric Science and an Adjunct Professor at Miami Law.
 He teaches in Miami Law's Maritime LL.M. program and in the areas of Coastal Law, Environmental Law and Coastal Development and Tourism.

 - Takes place over @4 weeks in May and June